Distributed Algorithms that Solve Boolean Equations with Local and Differential Privacies: Distributed Boolean Equation Solvers

 \begin{theorem} Suppose the system of Boolean equations (\ref{bes}) admits at least one exact solutions.
 The Algorithm \ref{algo:ag2} returns the set of solutions to (\ref{bes}) at each node $i$ with high probability for large $T$.
 To be precise, there holds for all $i=1,\dots,n$ that

 \end{theorem}

 \begin{remark} Algorithm \ref{algo:ag2} relies on knowledge at each node on an upper bound of $C_0$, and a lower bound of $\gamma_0$.
 Since the number of Boolean equations in the form of (\ref{bes}) is essentially finite\footnote{There can be an infinite number of formulas representing a single Boolean mapping $g$ from $\{0,1\}^m$ to $\{0,1\}$.
 However, the matrix representation $\mathbf{M}_g$ in the sense of Lemma \ref{prop1} is unique which does not depend on a particular formula of $g$.}, such knowledge can be obtained from the network structure $\mathrm{G}$.
 Note that Algorithm \ref{algo:dbes} on the other hand does not rely on any information of $\mathrm{G}$. \end{remark} It is straightforward to see that Theorem \ref{thm2} is a direct result of Lemma \ref{lem5} and Lemma \ref{lem6}.
 The details of the proofs of Lemma \ref{lem5} and Lemma \ref{lem6} have been put in the appendices.
+Moreover, it would be of interest to understand the convergence time of Algorithm \ref{algo:ag2}, which can be measured as the